alexchooys/Credit-Risk---Loan-Default-Prediction/README.md

 Loan defaults generate significant financial losses for lenders.
 By identifying high-risk borrowers early, institutions can improve underwriting decisions, reduce bad debt, and enhance risk management practices.

 The project covers the full data science cycle — from problem formulation and data acquisition through wrangling, modeling, evaluation, and an interactive prediction tool — using structured financial and credit variables known at loan origination.

 ---

+## Business Impact

+This project provides a practical decision-support tool for identifying high-risk loan applicants before approval.
+By estimating the probability of default at origination, lenders can better prioritize applications for manual review and reduce exposure to bad debt.

+Rather than replacing human judgment, the model is designed to support risk analysts by highlighting borrowers with elevated default risk.
+For example, institutions could use the model to flag the top 15–25% highest-risk applicants for further scrutiny, improving underwriting efficiency while maintaining approval rates for low-risk borrowers.

+The tool is especially valuable in high-volume lending environments, where consistent and data-driven screening can improve both short-term portfolio performance and long-term risk management.

+---